RussianMiningCoin/rmcd/Builds/VisualStudio2017/README.md

 ### Install Google Protocol Buffers Compiler

-Building rippled requires **protoc.exe** version 2.
+Building RMCD requires **protoc.exe** version 2.
 Version 3 is not currently supported..
 At your option you may build it yourself from the sources in the [Google Protocol Buffers](https://github.com/google/protobuf) repository, or you may download a